 The overall learning goals for our School of Business are as follows:

-- QUANTITATIVE FLUENCY: Students will demonstrate competency in logical reasoning and data analysis skills.
+- QUANTITATIVE FLUENCY: Students demonstrate competency in logical reasoning and data analysis skills.

-- GLOBAL AND CIVIC RESPONSIBILITY: Students will be able to identify and define social, ethical, environmental and economic challenges at local, national and international levels.
-Students will also be able to integrate knowledge and skills in addressing these issues.
+- GLOBAL AND CIVIC RESPONSIBILITY: Students identify and define social, ethical, environmental and economic challenges at local, national and international levels.
+Students integrate knowledge and skills in addressing these issues.

-- INTELLECTUAL INNOVATION AND CREATIVITY: Students will be able to demonstrate their resourcefulness and originality in addressing extemporaneous problems.
+- INTELLECTUAL INNOVATION AND CREATIVITY: Students demonstrate their resourcefulness and originality in addressing extemporaneous problems.

-- SYNTHESIS: Students will be able to integrate knowledge from multiple disciplines incorporating learning from both classroom and non-classroom settings in the completion of complex and comprehensive tasks.
+- SYNTHESIS: Students integrate knowledge from multiple disciplines incorporating learning from both classroom and non-classroom settings in the completion of complex and comprehensive tasks.

 Beta Gamma Sigma